-- HØ 79XX/13037 DISC Preamble.
-Output at beginning of MEMORY DIAGNOSTIC diagnostic. - H1 UNIT X REMOVED FROM UNIT TABLE Unit has been removed from the unit table.
-Removal results from number of errors/pass exceeding the number specified (see Appendix B, (?)EPRS).
+HØ 79XX/13037 DISC Preamble.
+Output at beginning of MEMORY DIAGNOSTIC diagnostic.

+- H1 UNIT X REMOVED FROM UNIT TABLE Unit has been removed from the unit table.
+Removal results from number of errors/pass exceeding the number specified (see Appendix B, (?)ERRS).
 Halt occurs if unit table is empty.
-(Default = 20) - E2 CLF or SFS FAILED Test the ability of the computer to clear the controller channel flag on the interface card.
-Error occurred in the START area of the diagnostic'.
+(Default = 40) - E2 CLF or SFS FAILED Test the ability of the computer to clear the controller channel flag on the interface card.
+Error occurred in the START area of the diagnostic.
 Possible causes of error are the interface card or the computer.
 Ensure the proper select code was used during configuration. - H3 READ FULL SECTOR Current operation is read full sector.
-IN STEP X - H4 CLEAR IN STEP X Current operation is clear. - E5 SFS FAILED WITH FLAG SET Test the ability to set controller channel flag on interface card.
-Possible causes of error are the interface card or the computer. - E6 NO INTERRUPT No interrupt occurred on controller channel when expected.
+IN STEP X - H4 CLEAR IN STEP X Current operation is clear. - E5 SFS FAILED WITH FLAG SET FLAG - E6 NO INTERRUPT No interrupt occurred on controller channel when expected.
 Test interrupt capability.
 Check the interface card or the computer.
-Ensure that all I/O slots, in the computer, of lower select code number than the controller interface have something in them. - E7 WRONG RETURN Return address stored when interrupt ADDRESS occurred is incorrect.
-Possible causes of error are the interface card or the computer. - E10 NO FLAG FOLLOWING OPERATION The flag on the controller interface card, which indicates the completion of a command, was not set within 100 milliseconds.
+Ensure that all I/O slots, in the computer, of lower select code number than the controller interface have something in them. - E7 WRONG RETURN ADDRESS Return address stored when interrupt occurred is incorrect.
+Possible causes of error are the interface card or the computer. - EIØ NO FLAG FOLLOWING OPERATION The flag on the controller interface card, which indicates the completion of a command, was not set within 100 milliseconds.
 Possible causes of error are: - a.
 Device Controller board - b.
 Microprocessor

 - c.
 Error Correction Code

 - d.
 I/O Sector board

 - e.
 Drive Control board

 - f.
 Track Follower board

-EII LATE FLAG The device flag on the controller interface card, which acknowledges some input from the computer, was not set until after 100 milliseconds, or the computer was expecting a non-DMA transfer from the controller (i.e., status words, syndrome) in response to a command and the flag was set after 100 milliseconds.
+- E11 LATE FLAG fhe device flag on the controller interface card, which acknowledges some input from the computer, was not set until after 100 milliseconds, or the computer was expecting a non-DMA transfer from the controller (i.e., status words, syndrome) in response to a command and the flag was set after 100 milliseconds.
 This may occur between any of the words transferred in a multi-word, non-DMA transfer.
 (The flag was eventually set.)
 Possible causes of error are:

 - a.
 Microprocessor

 - b.
 Device Controller board

 - c.
 Drive Control board

 - d.
 I/O Sector board

 - e.
 Track Follower board

-- E12 NO FLAG (GETTING STATUS)

-Same as Ell, except the flag was never set and the two words to be returned were the two status words.
+- E12 NO FLAG (GEITING STATUS) Same as E11, except the flag was never set and the two words to be returned were the two status words.
 Possible causes of error are:

 - a.
 Device Controller board

 - b.
 Microprocessor

 - c.
 I/O Sector board

 - d.
 Drive Control board

 - e.
 Error Correction Code (ECC) board

-E13 XXXX WORDS TRANSFERRED YYYY EXPECTED When the operation complete flag occurred (i.e., the flag was set) on the controller interface card, the DMA transfer was not complete.
+- El3 XXXX WORDS TRANSFERRED YYYY EXPECTED When the operation complete flag occurred (i.e., the flag was set) on the controller interface card, the DMA transfer was not complete.

+- Note: This message is output only if a data transfer error does not occur in the last sector transferred.

 Possible causes of error are:

-a.
+- a.
 If termination status is "NORMAL COMPLETE" or "OVERRUN", check the DCPC in the computer or the interface.

+- b.
+Drive Control board

+- c.
+Preamp

+- d.
+I/O Sector board